-- Indicate other support you may be receiving in your project revenue – whether through artist and/or exhibition fees, ticketing, sponsorship or other contributions, other funding or scholarships, in-kind payments, or deferred costs.
+Indicate other support you may be receiving in your project revenue – whether through artist and/or exhibition fees, ticketing, sponsorship or other contributions, other funding or scholarships, in-kind payments, or deferred costs.
 Indicate if revenues are confirmed or pending.

-- Double-check your discipline-specific guidelines for ineligible expenses.
-If ineligible expenses are listed in your budget, include notes on how those items will be funded (e.g. another funding source, personal finances, or donated-in-kind).
+Double-check your discipline-specific guidelines for ineligible expenses.
+If ineligible expenses are listed in your budget, include notes on how those items will be funded (e.g., another funding source, personal finances, or donated-in-kind).

-- Consider whether your budget line items are sufficiently explanatory, or whether you need to provide clarification in the note field.
+Consider whether your budget line items are clear, or whether you need to provide more information in the note field.

 Aside from the specific support material required by the Project Guidelines, you can also attach general support material to your application to lend credibility to you and your ability to successfully carry out your project.

-- Reference letters from relevant experts in your field who can vouch for your artistic merit and ability to carry out the proposed project;
+- Reference letters from relevant experts in your field who can vouch for your artistic merit and ability to carry out the proposed project.

-- Confirmation letters from collaborating artists and/or exhibition venues and performance spaces;
+- Confirmation letters from collaborating artists and/or exhibition venues and performance spaces.

-- Other support materials that may assist the assessment process, such as catalogues, scripts, storyboards, published books, etc. that relate to your proposed project
+- Other support materials that may assist the assessment process, such as: catalogues, scripts, storyboards, published books, etc., that relate to your proposed project

 Your funding application as a whole should be creative and compelling – but also concise and clear.
 Applications succeed, in large part, because of the quality of ideas proposed, not the volume of words presented.
 Most project descriptions are effectively conveyed in fewer than three pages.
-Consider: